Inspired Homes

 5. Prepare Your Heating System

 Before winter hits in full force, it’s important to make sure your heating system is ready to handle the cold.
-Whether you rely on a furnace, heat pump, or boiler, regular maintenance is essential to keep your system running efficiently.
+Whether you rely on a furnace, heat pump, boiler, or even an underfloor heating system regular maintenance is essential to keep your system running efficiently.
 A well-maintained heating system will make your home stay warm and also help you avoid unexpected breakdowns and expensive repairs.

 Start by changing your air filters, as dirty filters can reduce your system’s efficiency.
 If you haven’t had your heating system serviced in a while, consider scheduling a professional maintenance check.
 This will make sure that everything is working properly and catch any potential issues before they become bigger problems.
 If you use a fireplace or wood stove, make sure it’s clean and ready for use as well.